- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 The FAFSA is used by U.S. citizens and permanent residents to apply for need-based aid (grants, loans, work-study).
 It will determine if you qualify for College, state and federal government funds.

-Illinois residents must complete the FAFSA by January 15 to be considered for the Illinois MAP Grant.
-(The state agency previously announced it as being December 21.)
+Illinois residents are strongly encouraged to submit the FAFSA by November 15, 2017 to be considered for the Illinois MAP Grant.
 Late applications will not receive State grant funds, so don’t delay!

 We recommend that you complete the FAFSA …